MakieOrg/Makie.jl/paper.md

 There are currently three different backends for AbstractPlotting, which are `GLMakie.jl`, `CairoMakie.jl` and `WGLMakie.jl`.
 Each backend package has a different set of strengths: GLMakie excels at high-performance plotting with large datasets, CairoMakie creates beautiful vector graphics and WGLMakie can be run in the browser.
 Users can switch back and forth between backends easily, allowing them to, for example, build up a figure piece by piece in GLMakie, explore the data interactively, and then save a publication-quality version with CairoMakie.
+Note that CairoMakie is generally limited to the subset of 2D plotting primitives, with a few exceptions that try to approximate 3D visuals with 2D elements.

 Makie is built around the idea of a reactive workflow using `Observables.jl`.
 Observables are wrappers for arbitrary objects which can trigger actions when their content is changed.